“If you always do what you’ve always done, you’ll always get what you’ve always gotten.” ~ Unknown

 Then, you’ll approach the person that was mentioned and repeat that same questioning.
 “Keep tracing the chain all the way back to the salesperson who sold the product in the first place,” Bachman says.

 This approach seems painfully straightforward.
 But, you’d be surprised by how many managers fail to enlist the insights of their team before charging ahead with a new process.
-Take the time to play this game of tag — it’s sure to help you do a deep dive on your current processes.
+Take the time to play this game of tag — it’s sure to help you do a deep dive into your current processes.

-2. Build a Flow Chart
+2. Build a flow chart

 Using the information you discover in that first step, build a visual representation of the process to help guide you.